 Cindy McLEISH (Eildon) (16:24): I too rise with a contribution on the Gambling Legislation Amendment Bill 2025.
-This has been introduced, like other bills, to streamline systems and processes, and this time it is about the gambling licensing processes and providing some degree of consistency.
-That might all sound well and good, but we know it is another tax.
+This has been introduced, again, like other bills, to streamline systems and processes, and this time it is about the gambling licensing processes and providing some degree of consistency.
+Now, that might all sound well and good, but we know it is another tax.
 The member for Eureka talked about how the opposition mention tax quite a bit.
-It is because the government introduces tax after tax after tax.
-The government are addicted, because they cannot grow the economy and they do not know how to stop spending, so they have to keep introducing taxes.
-Just yesterday we heard the Treasurer come out and say, 'There will be no new taxes,' and lo and behold here we are today with a bill that has got two taxes associated with it.
-We have got the taxes with the monitor, and we have got the taxes with the lottery corporations.
+It is because the government introduced tax after tax after tax.
+The government are addicted, because they cannot grow the economy.
+They do not know how to stop spending, so they have to keep introducing taxes.
+Yesterday we heard the Treasurer come out and say, 'There will be no new taxes,' and lo and behold -